William Obront: Money launderer

+By the end of the 1950s, Obront was a millionaire, and on 12 October 1961, he founded Trans-World Investment Ltd, which engaged in both legal and illegal financial ventures.
+One of Obront's clients was Mitchell Bronfman of the famous Bronfman family.
+Mitchell was the nephew of the whiskey tycoon Samuel Bronfman, who was one of Canada's richest men.
 Mitchell Bronfman had opened up the Execaire Aviation Limited airline, which operated unprofitably between 1962 and 1974.
 Despite being a Bronfman, he was unable to access the family fortune, which was held in trust, forcing him to turn to Obront to keep his airline flying.
 Between 1967 and 1974, Bronfman borrowed $1,417,250 from Obront.
 The association with Bronfman served to give Obront credibility on Saint Jacques Street (the financial district of Montreal).
+During his career as a money launder, Obront moved at least $83 million dollars via his various bank accounts for Vic Cotroni and his underboss Paolo Violi.
+Edwards wrote about Obront's work: "His job was to hide the true ownership of funds raised through gambling, loan-sharking, drug-smuggling and other enterprises, and also to put those millions of dollars to work, generating further revenues."
+Obront's access to interest-free capital and the services of Cotroni family thugs put the legitimate businesses that competed with Obront's businesses in the investment, home-improvement, restaurant, meat-packing, laundry and construction industries in the Montreal area at a "daunting disadvantage".
+As a non-Italian in the Cotroni family, Obront's relations with both Cotroni and Violi were correct, but never friendly.
+Obront always described Cotroni and Violi as his business partners and never as his friends.

 The Munsinger affair

 In 1966, Obront featured heavily in the Munsinger affair.
 The Munsinger Affair was a scandal occasioned by the discovery that Gerda Munsinger, a German woman who lived in Canada and who was accused of being a Soviet spy, had been the long-time mistress of the former associate defense minister Pierre Sévigny.
-Munsinger, a former prostitute in her native Germany, had worked as a waitress at the Chic 'n' Coop Restaurant in Montreal which was owned by Obront.
+Munsinger, a prostitute in her native Germany, had worked as a waitress at the Chic 'n' Coop Restaurant in Montreal which was owned by Obront.
 Allegations were made that Obront was aware of Munsinger's relationship with Sévigny and had set up secret cameras in her bedroom to record Munsinger having sex with Sévigny while he was the associate defense minister for the purpose of blackmailing the government of John Diefenbaker.
 Munsinger, who returned to Germany by the time the scandal broke, was initially described as being dead.
 Robert Reguly, a reporter from The Toronto Star tracked her down to her apartment in Munich, and she stated in the ensuring interview that she had feared Obront, whom she described as being very close to a number of powerful gangsters in Montreal.
-A journalist, Max Plante, called Cotroni and Obront "The Untouchables" of the Montreal underworld who could never be prosecuted.
+A journalist, Pax Plante, called Cotroni and Obront "The Untouchables" of the Montreal underworld who could never be prosecuted.